pulumi/terraform-provider-vsphere/website/docs/r/datastore_cluster.html.markdown

 * `sdrs_load_balance_interval` - (Optional) The storage DRS poll interval, in minutes.
 Default: `480` minutes.
 * `sdrs_advanced_options` - (Optional) A key/value map of advanced Storage DRS
-  settings that are not exposed via Terraform or the vSphere client.
+  settings that are not exposed via the provider or the vSphere client.

 ## Attribute Reference

-The only computed attribute that is exported by this resource is the resource `id`, which is the the [managed object reference ID][docs-about-morefs] of the datastore cluster.
+The only computed attribute that is exported by this resource is the resource `id`, which is the the managed object reference ID of the datastore cluster.

 ## Importing